Ramchi-san/Network-Simulations/2 - HermesCerf Network/HermesCerf IT Services & Consulting Company Network Design Details.md

 # HermesCerf IT Services & Consulting Company Design Details

-The HermesCerf IT Service & Consulting is a medium-sized IT services and consulting firm that operates from a 2-floor office with almost a 100 employees.

-The network supports departmental VLANs, dynamic routing with OSPF, and VLSM-based efficient IP addressing.
+The HermesCerf IT Service & Consulting is a medium-sized IT services and consulting firm.
+It operates a network supports departmental VLANs, dynamic routing with OSPF, and VLSM-based efficient IP addressing.
 The physical topology showcases redundant edge routers and the utilization of a collapsed core model, with the edge routers feeding into two core multilayer switches, and distributed via location-based division access switches per floor.

 ## Departments & Personnel